 The theory of Nash equilibrium is neutral about the equilibrium that will occur in a game with many equilibria.
-If features of the situation not modeled by the notion of a strategic game make some equilibria focal then those equilibria may be more likely to emerge as steady states, and the rate at which a steady state is reached may be higher than it otherwise would have been.
+If features of the situation not modeled by the notion of a strategic game make some equilibria focal, then those equilibria may be more likely to emerge as steady states, and the rate at which a steady state is reached may be higher than it otherwise would have been.

-would say "yes".
-In both cases users had a strong interest in adopting the same standard, and one standard was better than the other; in the steady state that emerged in each case, the inferior technology was adopted by a large majority of users.
+standard, and one standard was better than the other; in the steady state that emerged in each case, the inferior technology was adopted by a large majority of users.